U.S. judge delays Texas plan to cut Planned Parenthood funding

-AUSTIN, Texas (Reuters) - A U.S. judge issued a temporary restraining on Thursday that halted Texas' plan to cut Medicaid funding for Planned Parenthood, local media reports said.
+AUSTIN, Texas (Reuters) - A U.S. judge issued a temporary restraining on Thursday halting Texas' plan to cut Medicaid funding for Planned Parenthood to give him more time to consider thousands of pages of documents filed in the politically charged case, court records showed.

 No formal estimate was given for amount of money involved, but in fiscal 2015, Planned Parenthood affiliates across Texas received about $4.2 million in Medicaid funding, the state's Health and Human Services Commission said.